Create and deploy a Lambda Function in Node.js with AWS CDK

 Let's explain what we did here:

-The handler property indicates the entry file then the function to run inside this file.
-So the index.handler can be broken down to:
+• The property "handler" indicates the entry file and then the function name executed in this file.
+So the value index.handler can be broken down into:

 • index: the file called index.js inside the src directory.

-• handler: the function inside the index.js to executes.
+• handler: the function inside the index.js to execute.

-Inside the src folder, create a file called index.js and add the content below:
+Open the file index.js and add the content below:

 exports.handler = async function(event) {